LukeKim32/cifar10-deeplearning/README.md

   After this, these feature maps are flattened for fully-connected layer but to prevent Overfitting, we can drop out some neurons (normally about 0.25) For the output layer, we can use "Soft-max" function to get relative outcome among all outcomes.

+More detailed research is written in "document.docx" file, in Korean